 These ghosts are called “Boos” on the game.
-There will be a full tutorial later–it’s made from a printable and a white paper lantern (buy them here.)
+Here is the full tutorial on how to make boo ghosts–it’s made from a printable and a white paper lantern (buy them here.)
 We used a bit of fishing line to hang them from our open trunk.
 It worked out that we were able to put a few suction cups with hooks (buy them here) to hang them up with instead of tape–which was a much less messy route for hanging things up.

 Super Mario Trunk Treats